heptarch/heptarch.github.io/drafts/demon.md

 ---

 <span style="padding-left: 20px; display:block">
-Since all the tools for my untying
+Since all the tools for my untying <br>
-In four-dimensioned space are lying,
+In four-dimensioned space are lying, <br>
-Where playful fancy intersperses
+Where playful fancy intersperses <br>
 Whole avenues of universes...
 </span>